Heart Stem Cells Discovered!

 ` They suspect that cells acting on islet-1 are the parent cells of these, though much work is needed to learn more.

-` For now, the stem cells in bone marrow are being injected into the heart to create more muscle, though it is still unclear as to whether this really works or not.
+"It now appears that cardiac cells develop in the same way that blood cells do, with a master stem cell giving rise to the entire range of cells," says Chien.` For now, the stem cells in bone marrow are being injected into the heart to create more muscle, though it is still unclear as to whether this really works or not.
 However well it does work, it would appear that Chien's team's stem cells would probably be a better fit for something that repairs damaged heart tissue.
 The biggest problem now is; how to efficiently grow these cells in a lab?
 And, more importantly, how to get a hold of them to begin with?

 ` Research shall continue.
 And if you're really sick of this now like most people, then you may be more interested in these talking cats.